Que Reste-t-il de Nos Amours

 Tell me

-A small village, an old bell tower
+A little village, an old steeple

 A landscape so well hidden

-And in a cloud the dear face
+And in a cloud, the dear face

-From my past
+Of my past

-The words, the tender words that we whisper
+The tender words we whisper

 The purest caresses

-Flowers found in a book
+The flowers we find in a book

 Whose scent intoxicates you

-What remains of our loves?
+What’s left of our loves?

-What remains of those beautiful days?
+What’s left of those beautiful days?

-A photo, old photo
+A photo, an old photo

 From my youth

-April months, appointments?
+Of April months, of rendezvous?

 A memory that haunts me